sidney3/data_challenge/README.md

 ## Running Locally
 We've provided support for 2 environment tools: venv and pyenv-virtualenv.
+### Windows
+When running locally, use admin powershell.
+The scripts will not work without sufficient permissions or if they are executed in command prompt.
 ### venv
 If you use `python` alias, run:
 `source scripts/env.sh venv`